Safari (web browser): iCloud sync

 Safari can sync bookmarks, history, reading list, and tabs through iCloud.
-This happens by default if a user's Mac, iPhone or iPad is logged in to iCloud, but syncing can be disabled in the Settings app (on iOS and iPadOS) or System Settings (on Mac).
+This happens by default if a user's Mac, iPhone, or iPad is logged in to iCloud, but syncing can be disabled in the Settings app (on iOS and iPadOS) or System Settings (on Mac).

 iCloud Tabs lets users see a list of their other devices' open tabs that have not been added to a tab group.
 On iOS and iPadOS, these iCloud Tabs are shown below the grid of open tabs.
 On the Mac, they are shown at the bottom of the Tab Overview, or in an optional iCloud Tabs toolbar item.

 Tab Groups

 Safari 15 added tab groups.
-These tab groups, and the tabs they contain, are synced across devices; when a tab is opened in a tab group on one device, it is added to that tab group on all devices, without needing to manually open it through iCloud Tabs. macOS Ventura added Shared Tab Groups, which can be shared through iMessage.
+These tab groups, and the tabs they contain, can be synced across devices; when a tab is opened in a tab group on one device, it is added to that tab group on all devices, without needing to manually open it through iCloud Tabs. macOS Ventura added Shared Tab Groups, which can be shared through iMessage.
 New tabs and closed tabs will sync for all participants, and a small thumbnail with users' profile pictures will be visible on the tab they are currently viewing.

-Continuity
+Handoff

 Safari supports the Handoff feature, which allows users to continue where they left off on another device.

+Sidebar

+The Safari sidebar was introduced in Safari 8 as a way to access Bookmarks, Reading List, and Shared Tabs.
+The sidebar got its biggest update in Safari 16, when it added support for vertical tabs.
+This allows users to see their tabs arranged vertically in addition to the horizontal tab view in the top Toolbar.

+Visual Look Up

+This feature allows users to quickly learn more about landmarks, works of art, and more by selecting an image or a photo.
+Users can also easily lift the subject of an image from Safari, remove its background, and paste it into other apps like Messages and Notes.

+Live Text

+Live Text enables users to interact with text within any image or paused video, allowing functionalities such as copying, translating, or looking up text without leaving Safari.

+Translation

+Safari's translation feature now allows for instant translation of entire web pages and supports text in images and paused video, broadening its multilingual capabilities.

+Quick Note

+The Quick Note feature lets users capture thoughts or jot down ideas while browsing, directly within Safari.
+This functionality integrates with the Notes app, providing a streamlined way to save and manage notes.

+Passkeys

+Safari now supports Passkeys, a password-less authentication method that provides end-to-end encryption for login credentials.
+Passkeys sync securely across devices via iCloud Keychain and offer protection against phishing and data leaks.

+Highlights

+A new feature powered by machine learning, Highlights automatically surfaces contextual information like summaries, quick links, and related content based on web activity.
+This makes it easier to discover additional content without leaving the page.